Anku5hk/ML-Projects/Programmer's_guide_to_Python.md

 ```

 ### Extras
+* Type conversion:

-* isinstance() function: Checks if a object is an instance of a particular class.
+* isinstance(): Checks if a object is an instance of a particular class.
 Returns True/False.
 ```Python
 a = 23
 isinstance(a, int) # True
 isinstance(a, float) # False
 isinstance(a, str) # False
 ```
-* type() function: Returns the class_name of an object.
+* type(): Returns the class_name of an object.
 ```Python
 a = "What?"
 type(a) # str